FelippeGB/lfelipediniz/README.md

 ## 🛠️ Tools

-I've been using Visual Studio Code to work on my codes, Figma, GIMP, Photoshop for graphic design.
+I've been using Visual Studio Code to work on my codes and Figma, GIMP, Photoshop for graphic design.